hypertidy/polyggon/README.md

 ggplot2?
 --------

 There's no way to use `geom_polygon` to get these "polygons with hole" effects.
-We write a new `geom_holygon`, inspired by a post on the internet - but also include application across different `id` values as well as different group values.
+We write a new `geom_holygon`, [inspired by this post](http://qiita.com/kohske/items/9272e29a75d32416ff5e) - but also include application across different `id` values as well as different group values.
 This is exactly analogous to the need to call `polypath` multiple times above.

 ``` r
 library(polyggon)